You can participate in HISD benefits plans if:

 For a spouse, one of these documents verifies eligibility:

-If your dependent is a stepchild, you must also provide a copy of a marriage certificate or other appropriate documentation to substantiate the child’s relationship to the employee or spouse.
-If you send a copy of your tax return, block out any social security numbers or financial information.
-Only the first page of your return is required.
+If your dependent is a stepchild, you must also provide a copy of a marriage certificate to substantiate the child’s relationship to the employee or spouse.

-If you are a new employee or newly eligible, your benefits coverage begins on your benefits effective date, which is the first of the month, following 30 days after your new employee date of hire, or transfer date for the newly eligible, as long as you select benefits before your benefits effective date or the date you become eligible for benefits.
+If you are a new employee, a rehire outside of 31 days, or newly eligible, your benefits coverage begins on your benefits effective date, which is the first of the month, following 30 days after your new employee date of hire, or transfer date for the newly eligible, as long as you select benefits before your benefits effective date or the date you become eligible for benefits.